kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 end
 ```

-This design provides the flexibility to decribe your own network layout, with
+This design provides the flexibility to describe your own network layout, with
 anti-entropy mechanisms built-in to the synchronization protocol.
 For example,
 one might deploy the replicas in a hub-and-spoke model where each replica
 accepts client writes locally and periodically publishes changes to the master